 The Langton Quartet (there are three more books in the series) have been compared to the Forsyte Saga, and Anthony Powell’s A Dance to the Music of Time as an Australian example of a family epic across time and place.

-Boyd (10th June 1893 – 3rd June 1972 – how frustrating to get so close to one’s 80th birthday and just miss out!) was part of the well-known à Beckett-Boyd family of Melbourne.
+Boyd (10th June 1893 – 3rd June 1972) was part of the well-known à Beckett-Boyd family of Melbourne.
 Various members of the family made their names in the judiciary, art, literary and publishing worlds.
 To name a few of this creative extended family we have Merric Boyd, Helen à Beckett Read, Arthur Boyd, Guy Boyd, David Boyd, Mary Nolan, Robin Boyd and Joan Lindsay.

 Martin actually spent most of his adult life in Europe, but The Cardboard Crown and it’s follow up books A Difficult Young Man (1955), Outbreak of Love (1957) and When Blackbirds Sing (1962) were written thanks to a brief period of his life when he returned to Australia with a dream to restore the old family home.